We've just launched 1-Click Posting & Scheduling. View all our latest updates.

 • Multi-format export: 9:16 (Reels, TikTok, Shorts), 1:1 (Instagram feed), 16:9 (YouTube, church website)

-• Profanity censoring built-in-useful for interview and testimony content
+• Profanity censoring built-in — useful for testimony and interview content

 Cons

-• Best suited for talking-head sermon content (less ideal for cinematic worship footage)
+• Best suited for talking-head sermon content (less ideal for cinematic worship footage with no speaker)

 Try Choppity for Free →